 Must and have to express obligation or need.
 We use have to m than must.

 You must study for this exam.
 You have to study for this exam.
 Harry must leave town on business.
-Harry has to leave town on have to prepare
+Harry has to leave town on business.

 Change the words in italics to the correct form of have to + verb.